 Addressing barriers to participation through outreach communications

 Last week we held our first member co-working session on outreach communications.
-This collaborative and supportive session was facilitated by Hub member Jo Stapleton, Good Practice Mentor Outreach Specialist, based at Age UK Camden and part of the national Good Practice Mentor Programme team – sharing the legacy and learning from the Ageing Better programme.
+This collaborative and supportive session was facilitated by Hub member Jo Stapleton, Good Practice Mentor Outreach Specialist, based at Age UK Camden and part of the national Good Practice Mentor Programme team.
+This blog post encapsulates the key insights of what we discussed.
+If you’re a member of the Hub, visit the Outreach & Engagement Group to continue the conversation.

 Common barriers to engagement